 There are no rules for the dinner party; if nothing on the ASRC’s list takes your fancy, you can design your own menu or make the meal a cultural pot luck for your guests to bring their own traditional plates.

 To host your own feast, register online.
 You’ll be sent a link to a fundraising page where your guests can RSVP.
-You’ll also receive a host kit with everything you need to set up your feast.
+You’ll also receive a host kit in the mail with everything you need to set up your feast.
 There’s no admin involved – just cooking and eating.

-The official feast weekend runs from Friday March 26 to Sunday March 28, but you can hold your own event anywhere, anytime between February and March.
+The official feast weekend runs from Friday March 25 to Sunday March 27, but you can hold your own event anywhere, anytime between between Monday February 14 and April 30.

 All funds raised through Feast for Freedom go to the Asylum Seeker Resource Centre, a not-for-profit that assists people seeking asylum with their food, housing and health-care needs, as well as providing advocacy, education and employment pathways.
-Its community meals program provides hot meals along with a sense of support for more than 200 people five days a week.
+Its community meals program provides hot meals along with a sense of support for hundreds of people.